nndeto/project-roo-client/README.md

 ## Challenges
-Learning when to let go of certain features or stop working on something that wasn't going to be ready in time was something I learned.
-There are a few bugs triggered by gaps in logic as well, where I didn't cover every single possibility, that I hope to go back and fix.
+Learning when to let go of certain features or stop working on something that wasn't going to be ready in time was something I grappled with before embracing it.
+Leaning into the fact that I can always come back and work on a project after the presentation date, but for presentation day I need to have the most functional app ready.